ritza-co/kaboom/doc/21-scenes.md

 })

 ```

-Similarly, when a player loses the scene will display will switch to that of the "lose" scene, where the player will be informed they lose.
+Similarly, when a player loses, the scene will switch to that of the "lose" scene, where the text "You Lose" will be displayed.
 Add the following code below the "win" scene:

 ```javascript
 scene("lose", () => {